Chyavana: Mahabharata

 According to the narrative found in the Vana Parva (Ch.122-5) of the Mahabharata, Chyavana was so absorbed in practising austerities on the side of a lake that termites built up their mound all over his body and only his eyes were left.
 Once, Sharyati, along with his army and household, came to visit the place.
 Sukanya, daughter of king Sharyati, seeing only two bright eyes in what seemed to be an anthill, poked them with a stick.
 Chyavana felt excessive pain and became furious.
 He obstructed the calls of nature of Sharyati's army.
 He was pleased only after the king gave him his daughter in marriage.
 Subsequently, the Ashvins came to the hermitage of Chyavana.
 They saw Sukanya while she was bathing, and tried to convince Sukanya to reject old and ugly Chyavana and accept one of them as her husband.
 They also promised to restore the youth of Chyavana first so that she could make an unbiased choice amongst Chyavana and one of them.
 Sukanya rejected their proposal and informed Chyavana.
 Later, at the behest of Chyavana, Sukanya requested the Ashvins to do so.
 All three took bath in the lake and came out with the same youthful divine look.
 Each of them requested Sukanya to be his bride, but she identified Chyavana and selected him.
 In gratitude, Chyavana assured the Ashvins that he would ensure that the Ashvins get their share of the sacrificial offerings.
 Accordingly, Chyavana, while officiating as a priest of Sharyati in a soma sacrifice, offered the share of the sacrifice to the Ashvins.
-Indra objected to this, stating that as mere servants of the devas, so they have no right to receive offering of Soma juice.
+Indra objected to this, stating that as mere servants of the devas, they have no right to receive offering of Soma juice.
 When the sage ignored his opinion, he tried to hurl his vajra (thunderbolt) towards Chyavana, but his arms were paralysed by Chyavana before he could do so.
 Chyavana, by virtue of his ascetic energy, created a huge asura, Mada, with four fangs.
 Mada was on the point of devouring Indra, when he became afraid, and finally accepted the right of the Ashvins to have a share of the offerings.

 Chyavana and Kushika

 In a narrative found in the Anushasana Parva (Ch.52-56) of the Mahabharata, Chayvana exacted many menial offices from king Kushika and his queen for 21 days.
-Later, he was pleased by their devotion and rewarded them by creating a magical palace of gold and predicting the birth of their grandson endued with great energy, Vishvamitra, who would attain to the status of a Brahmana.
+Later, he was pleased by their devotion and rewarded them by creating a magical palace of gold and predicting the birth of their grandson endued with great energy, Vishvamitra, who would attain the status of a Brahmana.

 Hermitage

 According to the Padma Purana (Patala Khanda, Ch.8), his hermitage was on the Satpura Range, near the river Payoshni.
 According to another tradition, his hermitage was in Dhosi Hill in the Vedic State of Brahmavarta, near Narnaul in Mahendragarh district.
-Another place claimed to be the location of Chyavana's hermitage (ashram) is Chaunsa in the Buxar district of Bihar.